York River (Virginia): Crossing

 The only vehicular crossing of the York River is the George P. Coleman Memorial Bridge, a swing-type drawbridge which carries U.S. Highway 17 between Yorktown and Gloucester Point.
-The toll bridge, which was rebuilt and expanded in the mid-1990s, collects a $2 toll for automobile traffic; the fee is collected only from northbound drivers.
+The facility operated as a toll bridge from 1952 until 1976, when the original bonds were paid off.
+After the bridge was rebuilt, tolls were added again from 1995 until 8:00 PM on Friday August 8th, 2025.
+Following a brief closure, the bridge reopened free to all traffic.
 The bridge has been one of the sites of a special program to establish and encourage nesting locations for the peregrine falcon population of Virginia.